-Customer experience has long stopped being just one of the elements businesses focus on with their digital transformation efforts.
-In 2021 and further, it is and will continue to be the central element companies should build their whole digital transformation strategy around.
+Customer experience isn't just one of the elements businesses focus on with their digital transformation efforts.
+In 2022 and further, it will continue to be the central element companies should build their digital transformation strategy around.

 In this post, we will cover:

-- Why everyone should be customer/human-centric in 2021
+- Why everyone should be customer/human-centric in 2022 (and further)

-- Customer experience as a heart of digital transformation
+- Customer experience as the heart of digital transformation

-- 6 stages of a customer-centric digital transformation process
+- Six stages of a customer-centric digital transformation process

-- A 3-step framework to follow for an effective customer-centric digital transformation
+- A 3-step framework for effective customer-centric digital transformation

 This guide covers a fraction of our transformative customer-centric digitalization whitepaper.
 Want to get access to all the insights from our domain experts?